cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 ## Conclusions

 This article focused on the Deno third party modules list and the API used to create that list.

-It should be emphasized that the current ranking algorithm is a work in progress based on the [original proposal from Kitson Kelly](https://github.com/denoland/dotland/issues/2133) who no longer works for Deno.
+The API was used to revise the way modules are sorted on [Deno Third-Party Modules page](https://deno.land/x).
+Still, this new ranking is just an initial implementation of the [original algorithm  proposed by Kitson Kelly](https://github.com/denoland/dotland/issues/2133) who no longer works for Deno.
 If you are interested in improvements to the ranking system, you should post comments to that proposal.

 ---